vanilla/docs/content/developer/accessibility/index.md

 This type of feature is difficult to find information on, since there isn't a consensus on how to handle it yet.
 However, here are some points to consider:

-- Add description of how it works beforehand.
+- Add a description of how it works beforehand.
 This can be hidden from the sighted user using the `sr-only` class.
 - Should have a way to turn off the infinite scroll.
 - Notify user if new data loads in (politely with a short message using `aria-live="polite"`).
 - Be sure to check swipe gestures with iOS VoiceOver
 - Good examples of accessible infinite scroll is Twitter.

 Note that the footer needs to be accessible.
 With an infinite scroll and a footer, it may be difficult or impossible to reach.
+Many companies with infinite scrolling (like Facebook/Twitter/Linkedin) do not have footers.

 ## Tools